RobTillaart/ADS1X15/README.md

 #### Threshold registers

+(datasheet 9.3.8)
+_Conversion Ready Pin (ADS1114 and ADS1115 Only)
+The ALERT/RDY pin can also be configured as a conversion ready pin.
+Set the most-significant bit of the Hi_thresh register to 1 and the most-significant bit of Lo_thresh register to 0 to enable the pin as a conversion ready pin._

-If the thresholdHigh is set to 0x0100 and the thresholdLow to 0x0000 the **ALERT/RDY** pin is triggered when a conversion is ready.
+If the thresholdHigh is set to 0x8000 and the thresholdLow to 0x0000 the **ALERT/RDY** pin is triggered when a conversion is ready.

 - **void setComparatorThresholdLow(int16_t lo)** writes value to device directly.